fdebrus/bmw-cardata-info-card/README.md

 [![hacs][hacs-default]][hacs-default-link] [![hacs][hacs-validate]][hacs-validate-link] ![last-commit] ![total-downloads] ![latest-downloads]

+# WORK IN PROGRESS, NOT READY

-# 🚙 BMW Cardata Info Card
+# BMW Cardata Info Card

 BMW Cardata Info Card is a Home Assistant Lovelace card for presenting read-only telemetry from the [BMW Cardata integration](https://github.com/bimmerconnected/bmw-cardata).
 The card focuses on surfacing battery status, tire pressures, range estimates, and other key sensors in an attractive dashboard without exposing remote control actions.
 Each area of the UI can be customized or swapped out for your own Lovelace cards.